Prepared Exclusively for Grape Ape, LLC

 We Didn't Invent Great Service, We Just Work Relentlessly to Provide It.

 The LAAA Team brings direct, first-hand transactional experience to the LIHTC multifamily market in the San Fernando Valley.
-Our team recently closed 1536 N Serrano Avenue, a 42-unit LIHTC property, at $180,952 per unit, and is currently in escrow on 20234 Roscoe Boulevard, a 25-unit LIHTC property, at $206,000 per unit.
+Our team recently closed 1536 N Serrano Avenue, a 42-unit LIHTC property, at $180,952 per unit with a 6.38% cap rate, and is currently in escrow on 20234 Roscoe Boulevard, a 25-unit LIHTC property, at $200,000 per unit with a 5.24% cap rate.
 These transactions, both involving properties within the same ownership circle, demonstrate our deep understanding of LIHTC asset valuation, resyndication buyer dynamics, and the regulatory framework governing these sales.

 With over 500 closed transactions and $1.6 billion in sales volume since 2013, the LAAA Team at Marcus & Millichap is among the most active multifamily brokerage groups in Southern California.
 Our proprietary buyer network includes institutional acquirers, LIHTC syndicators, and private investors who understand the unique capital stack and regulatory requirements of affordable housing transactions.